 Named Structs

-The struct update syntax .. allows us to explicitly copy fields from another struct.
-Note that this syntax must always be the last element.
+The struct update syntax.. allows us to explicitly copy fields from another struct.

 Unlike in C++, there is no inheritance between structs.